kdanni/terminal.kdanni.org/docs/ARCHITECTURE.md

  - Note: `sql/timescale/` directory is not managed -**Twelve Data tasks**
  - Collects data from Twelve Data
+ - Twelve Data only used to keep update Asset Catalog.
+   - Free tier limits wont be exhausted with the limited scope

 ### Always on applications
 - **API backend service**